GoodNotes/SVGView/README.md

 # Development

-This uses `make` heavily for relevant script.
+This uses `make` heavily for relevant scripts.
+Run `make` without arguments to see the available commands.

-Run `make` should show you a help.
+## To add a new SVG test:
+- Update `cli.swift` to include the svg file path
+- `make generate-test-cases` to generate the unit test files
+- `make update-references-snapshots` to update the .ref snapshots.

 # Usage